 Scholarship - This scholarship was established in 2013 by Dr. Alderson's family in honor of his retirement from EACC, and is dedicated to assisting students pursuing an Associate of Applied Science degree in a business field, an Associate of Science in Business degree or an Associate of Arts degree with an emphasis in business.
-Awarded to a full-time sophomore student with a 3.0 GPA on all coursework (minimum of 30 college credit hours), the application deadline is August 15th.
+Awarded to a full-time sophomore student with a 3.0 GPA on all coursework (minimum of 30 college credit hours), Application deadline is the first day of fall classes.